david-pfx/Andl/Readme.txt

-Andl is A New Data Language.
+Andl is A New Database Language.
 See andl.org.

-Andl is A New Data Language.

 Andl does what SQL does, but it is not SQL.
 Andl has been developed as a fully featured database programming language following the principles set out by Date